-CofA turned 10 in 2016 and this year's Summer Camp saw the largest number of girls taking part since our first in 2006.
+CofA turned 10 in 2016 and that year's summer camp saw the largest number of girls taking part since our first in 2006.

 Staying healthy has been part of the programme from the beginning.
 In 2010, nurse Emilia invited the girls to take part in a physical exercise on abstinence – Watch Out for the Crocs – to demonstrate how hard it is to avoid the dangers (pictured right).